BMG-Esports/gjallarhorn/README.md

 them as non-fatal and pause the tournament, or default to a meaningful value (like if start.gg does not return a value for a field)

-**Project Structure** Core contains the meat of stream toolkit.
+**Project Structure** Core contains the meat of gjallarhorn.
 You will find card UI built from React components in `src/client/pages/cards` and their respective backends in `src/backends`.
 Reusable UI elements are grouped in `src/client/ui`.
 The networking layer is found in `src/services`, like the one to the Brawlhalla Stats API (`db.ts`)

 ## Contributors